 The tongue thrust reflex helps prevent a baby from choking.
 But if he (or she) pushes out his tongue when he speaks, drinks or eats as an older baby or toddler, it can cause future dental problems.
 Allergies or enlarged tonsils or adenoids, or continuing to suck a pacifier or his thumb make his throat cavity tighten.
 This leads the tongue to move forward to help him breathe.

 A pedodontist is needed when the tongue’s constant pushing against the teeth leads to displaced teeth or problems chewing.
 Parents need to be aware of the signs of abnormal tongue thrust in older babies and toddlers, which are: chewing difficulties, lips that are open while relaxed, prolonged sucking, or the tongue being in the wrong position while at rest.

-For an experienced pediatric dental practice that provides gentle and compassionate care, choose the office of Great Smiles Pediatric & Orthodontics for your child’s dentistry needs.
+For an experienced pediatric dental practice that provides gentle and compassionate care, choose the office of Great Smiles Pediatric and Orthodontics for your child’s dentistry needs.
 We have an established reputation for providing first-class care, and our highly skilled team is proficient in the wide range of services that will maintain your child’s oral health.
-For more information about Great Smiles Pediatric & Orthodontics, please contact us today.
+For more information about Great Smiles Pediatric and Orthodontics, please contact us today.